jcrachael/battleships/README.md

 ## About

-The Gameboard is a 10x10 2-dimensional array as follows:
+The board is a 10x10 2-dimensional array as follows:

 ```javascript
 Gameboard.board =